kfav/vagrant-lamp/README.md

 ### Why ?

-This is just my personal time-saving bootstrap for Vagrant, it might be useful for you too.
+Personal time-saving bootstrap for Vagrant, it might be useful for you too.